grafana/agent/docs/sources/flow/reference/components/otelcol.connector.spanlogs.md

 }
 ```

-... the output log coming out of `otelcol.processor.spanlogs` will look like this:
+... the output log coming out of `otelcol.connector.spanlogs` will look like this:

 ```json
 {